 1. Make infused water: Add a couple handfuls of strawberry tops to a big jug of water and let it infuse for at least 2 hours in the fridge.
 It will give the water a nice and subtle berry flavor – as well as a pretty light pink hue.
 You can also add in citrus slices, cucumber slices and/or fresh herbs to frther flavour the water.

-2. Add them to a smoothie: If you’re adding strawberries to smoothies, add them whole without having to bother removing the tops (or stems if you strawberries still have them).
-If you have strawberry tops leftover from another recipe where you used strawberries, and the tops to your usual smoothie to maximize nutritious and limit waste.
+2. Add them to a smoothie: If you’re adding strawberries to smoothies, add them whole without having to bother removing the tops.
+If you have strawberry tops leftover from another recipe where you used strawberries, and the tops to your usual smoothie to maximize nutrition and limit waste.
 They'll go in almost any smoothie, just make sure you blend the mixture well so it's nice and smooth.